apollo-ng/picoReflow/README.md

  * Move to pigpio IO library (http://abyz.me.uk/rpi/pigpio/python.html)
  * Added HW spi interface support (using pigpio)
  * Added Thermocouple linearization calculations (see: https://learn.adafruit.com/calibrating-sensors/maxim-31855-linearization)

-In addition to teh below instructiuons you need to have the pigpio daemon running in order to use this fork!
+In addition to the below instructiuons you need to have the pigpio daemon running in order to use this fork!

 From the Source ( https://github.com/apollo-ng/picoReflow ):